TankerHQ/quickstart-examples/client/web/notepad/README.md

 - list and view all notes shared with the user
 - logout

-All this features use The Tanker SDK, it implements:
+All this features use the Tanker SDK, it implements:
 - open a session
 - register a new device, if needs be
 - encrypt text